Lionel Messi Paris Saint-Germain Jordan Brand 2021/22 Home Breathe Stadium Replica Player Jersey – Blue

 Jordan, officially the Hashemite Kingdom of Jordan, is a country in the Southern Levant region of West Asia.
 Jordan is bordered by Syria to the north, Iraq to the east, Saudi Arabia to the south, and Israel and the occupied Palestinian territories to the west.
 The Jordan River, flowing into the Dead Sea, is located along the country's western border.
 Jordan has a small coastline along the Red Sea in its southwest, separated by the Gulf of Aqaba from Egypt.
 Amman is the country's capital and largest city, as well as the most populous city in the Levant.

 Modern-day Jordan has been inhabited by humans since the Paleolithic period.
-Three kingdoms emerged in Transjordan at the end of the Bronze Age: Ammon, Moab and Edom.
+Three kingdoms developed in Transjordan during the Iron Age: Ammon, Moab and Edom, which were conquered by the Assyrian and later Babylonian empires.
 In the third century BC, the Arab Nabataeans established their kingdom centered in Petra.
-Later rulers of the Transjordan region include the Assyrian, Babylonian, Roman, Byzantine, Rashidun, Umayyad, Abbasid, and the Ottoman empires.
-After the 1916 Great Arab Revolt against the Ottomans during World War I, the greater Syria region was partitioned, leading to the establishment of the Emirate of Transjordan in 1921, which became a British protectorate.
+The Greco-Roman period saw the establishment of several cities in Transjordan that comprised the Decapolis.
+Later, the Islamic era began after end of Byzantine rule that set off Islamic empires of the Rashidun, Umayyad, Abbasid, and the Ottoman.
+Following the 1916 Great Arab Revolt during World War I, former Ottoman Syria was partitioned, leading to the establishment of the Emirate of Transjordan in 1921, which became a British protectorate.
 In 1946, the country gained independence and became officially known as the Hashemite Kingdom of Jordan.
 The country captured and annexed the West Bank during the 1948 Arab–Israeli War until it was occupied by Israel in 1967.
 Jordan renounced its claim to the territory to the Palestinians in 1988 and signed a peace treaty with Israel in 1994.

 Jordan is a semi-arid country, covering an area of 89,342 km2 (34,495 sq mi) with a population of 11.5 million, making it the eleventh-most populous Arab country.
 The dominant majority, or around 95% of the country's population, is Sunni Muslim, with the rest being mostly Arab Christian.
 Jordan was mostly unscathed by the violence that swept the region following the Arab Spring in 2010.
 From as early as 1948, Jordan has accepted refugees from multiple neighbouring countries in conflict.
 An estimated 2.1 million Palestinian refugees, most of whom hold Jordanian citizenship, as well as 1.4 million Syrian refugees, were residing in Jordan as of 2015.
 The kingdom is also a refuge for thousands of Christian Iraqis fleeing persecution.
 While Jordan continues to accept refugees, the large Syrian influx during the 2010s has placed substantial strain on national resources and infrastructure.